Little Rock Mesothelioma Lawyer

 Its location in the middle of the state and on the Arkansas River made it an important transportation and trading hub as the country expanded westward.

-By 1860, railroads and gas lighting transformed Little Rock from a rustic frontier town to a modern city.
-By 1900, Little Rock’s population grew to around 40,000.
+By 1860, railroads and gaslighting transformed Little Rock from a rustic frontier town to a modern city.
+By 1900, Little Rock’s population had grown to around 40,000.
 It also had the amenities of a 20th Century city.

-Six rail lines connected Little Rock to the rest of the nation, and over 170 businesses were operating within the city limits.
+Six rail lines connected Little Rock to the rest of the nation, and over 170 businesses operated within city limits.

-Little Rock’s growth coincided with the widespread use of asbestos and ACMs by a number of industries.
+Little Rock’s growth coincided with the widespread use of asbestos and ACMs by several industries.

 Asbestos minerals have long been used to create heat-resistant and fireproof products.
 These products, including building materials, machine parts, and workers’ specialized gear, were used throughout much of the 19th and 20th Centuries.